 This is an increase from the original stats by Plan International UK which estimated one in 10 females were experiencing period poverty.

-To address this, from 2020, the Government has pledged that sanitary products will be freely available in primary and secondary schools.
-Thank goodness!
+To address this, the Government has pledged that sanitary products will be freely available in primary and secondary schools from this year.

 I know that this seems hard to believe, given that the UK is one of the wealthiest countries in the world, but sanitary products don’t come cheap.

-This isn’t helped by the 5% VAT charge on them for being considered a “luxury item”, while chocolate biscuits and take-away pizzas are tax free – go figure.
+This isn’t helped by the 5% VAT charge on them for being considered a “luxury item” – at least until December 31st when this sales tax will finally be abolished on sanitary items – while chocolate biscuits and take-away pizzas are tax free – go figure.

 While it might not seem like a great deal of money, it is sadly the case that a growing number of people – particularly younger people – are struggling to afford the basics.